London Theatre TicketsPantomimesJack and the Beanstalk - Tickets

 A young milkman named Jack climbs a magical beanstalk to save his town and best friend from a greedy giant.

-What is pantomime audience participation?
+Does this pantomime involve audience participation?

 The show encourages sing-alongs, call-and-response, and light audience involvement.